SSG-DRD-IOT/intel_retail_workshop/Age_Gender_Detection.md

 - On successful execution, Face, Age and Gender will get detected.

 ### Lesson Learnt
-In addition to Face, Age and Gender Detection using Intel® OpenVINO™ toolkit.
+In addition to Face, Age and Gender Detection using  OpenVINO™ toolkit.